fleekxyz/non-fungible-apps/CONTRIBUTING.md

 All PRs are welcome.
 PRs are the fastest way to solve your issue.
 We are going to review all of them as fast as possible.

-You can create branches from the `main` branch and name them in accordance with **conventional commits** [here](https://www.conventionalcommits.org/en/v1.0.0/), or follow the examples below:
+You can create branches from the `develop` branch and name them in accordance with **conventional commits** [here](https://www.conventionalcommits.org/en/v1.0.0/), or follow the examples below:

 ```txt